Omer-hadad-s-Projects/DiscordBot/README.md

 ## Initial Setup

-1. Add discord bot to your server at https://discord.com/developers/applications and retrive the bot secret key
+1. Add discord bot to your server at https://discord.com/developers/applications and retrieve the bot secret key
 2. Run setup.sh and enter the secret key when promted
 3. Wait for the setup script to finish installing project dependencies
 4. Run launch.sh